-The purpose of conducting an investigation is to discover whether or not an individual is lying about their injuries or claims with the WSIB.
+The purpose of conducting an investigation is to discover whether or not an individual is lying about their injuries or claims, or participating in fraudulent behaviour, with the WSIB.

 Private Investigators and Surveillance

-Private investigators in Ontario primarily use surveillance techniques to determine whether or not an individual is lying to the WSIB.
-In most situations, the individual claims that they are unable to return to work due to their injury.
-In other situations, an employee might claim that their injuries are actually worse than they actually are.
+Private investigators in Toronto, Ontario or Vancouver, British Columbia, primarily use surveillance techniques to determine whether or not an individual is lying to the WSIB/WCB.
+In many situations, the individual claims they cannot return to work due to their injury.
+In other situations, an employee might claim that their injuries are worse than they actually are.

 For example, let’s say that an employee cuts his or her hand while on the job.
 While the cut was bad, it required a few stitches and two weeks off work to recuperate.
 However, the employee lies on their claim, stating that the injury has prevented him or her from returning to work for at least 12 weeks.

-The WSIB hires a private investigator.
-The private investigator sets up surveillance outside the employees home.
-It takes two days, but the private investigator eventually sees the employee lifting their children into the car to take them to school.
+The WSIB/WCB hires a private investigator to conduct surveillance.
+The private investigator sees the employee out with their dog, using the injured hand to play fetch with their dog, and lifting the dog into their vehicle.
 The same afternoon the employee takes out the trash, using their injured hand without any trouble.

-The theme here is that the individual is lying about their injury to avoid going back to work.
-Using surveillance to watch that individual carefully, a licensed private investigator can inform the WSIB.
+The behaviour confirms that the individual is lying about the extent of their injury to avoid going back to work or to receive more WSIB/WCB benefits than they are entitled to.
+Using surveillance to watch that individual carefully, a licensed private investigator can inform the WSIB/WCB.

 The WSIB can then take action against the individual.
-In most situations, this means that the individual will need to pay a fine.
+In most situations, this means that the individual will have to pay a fine.
 This often includes any money that was provided past the defined period of the actual injury.
-The employee is often fired from their job, as claiming this type of benefits only raises the cost for those paying for them.
+The employee is often fired from their job, as this behaviour is fraudulent and ultimately comes at a cost to the company.

 In more severe cases, the individual can face jail time.

-It’s important to note that the WSIB does not hire a private investigator to look into every single employee.
-So, there’s no need to panic or worry.
-If you’ve put in an honest claim, there’s no reason your file will send up any red flags.
-The WSIB is looking for individuals with inconstancies in their story.
-In some occasions, they also receive tips, which they take very seriously.
+It’s important to note that the WSIB/WCB does not hire a private investigator to look into every single employee.
+So, there’s no need to worry if you’ve put in an honest claim.
+Your WSIB claim will not be automatically flagged.
+WSIB and WCB are ultimately there to help workers receive the coverage they need to recover from workplace injury and return to work.
+However, in order to ensure the system is not abused, WSIB/WCB is looking for individuals with inconsistencies in their stories.
+In some situations, they also receive tips, which they take very seriously.